Taritsyn/LibSassHost/nuget/LibSassHost.Native.linux-x64/readme.txt

 ﻿

    --------------------------------------------------------------------------------
-               README file for LibSass Host Native for Debian x64 v1.1.0
+               README file for LibSass Host Native for Linux x64 v1.1.0

    --------------------------------------------------------------------------------